zhongyl0430/teach/content/Probability/5 Joint Probability Distributions and Random Samples/EXERCISES Section 5.2 (22-36).md

 # 22
 An instructor has given a short quiz consisting of two parts.
-For a randomly selected student, let $X =$ the number of points earned on the first part and $Y =$ the number of points earned on the second part.
+For a randomly selected student, let
+- $X =$ the number of points earned on the first part
+- $Y =$ the number of points earned on the second part.

 Suppose that the joint pmf of $X$ and $Y$ is given in the accompanying table.

 | $p(x, y)$ | 0   | 5   | 10  | 15  |
 | --------- | --- | --- | --- | --- |